-15.Key Subcontractors Key Subcontractor 1 Name: Kintyre Connections Registration number (if registered): SC638376 Role of Subcontractor: Contribute to planning and visit organisation Lead the visit in-person Provide a detailed report of the visit including follow-up actions and forward-looking recommendations.
-16.Procedures and Policies For the purposes of the Contract the contractor will be required to hold a valid Cyber Essentials Certification by the start of the contract and that it's maintained for the duration of the contract.
-The Buyer may require the Supplier to ensure that any person employed in the delivery of the Deliverables has undertaken a Disclosure and Barring Service check.
+Disclosure and Barring Service check.
 The Supplier shall ensure that no person who discloses that he/she has a conviction that is relevant to the nature of the Contract, relevant to the work of the Buyer, or is of a type otherwise advised by the Buyer (each such conviction a " Relevant Conviction "), or is found by the Supplier to have a Relevant Conviction (whether as a result of a police check, a Disclosure and Barring Service check or otherwise) is employed or engaged in the provision of any part of the Deliverables.
-17.Agreed Variations/ None 18.Supplemental Terms Not Applicable 19.Commercially Sensitive Information Not applicable 20.Progress Reporting Reporting to DBT Contract Manager at the end of the contract upon the findings of the scheme.
-This will enable DBT to evaluate if continuation of the programme will be worthwhile.
+17.Agreed Variations/ None 18.Supplemental Terms None 19.Commercially Sensitive Information Not applicable 20.Progress Reporting The Supplier shall attend three progress meetings with the Buyer at intervals to be agreed at the kick-off meeting

-Execution of the Contract is carried out in accordance with the Electronic Communications Act 2000 and the Electronic Identification and Trust Services for v.1.0 March 2022

-Electronic Transactions (Amendment etc.) (EU Exit) Regulations 2019 (SI 2019/89) (the UK eIDAS Regulation).
+Execution of the Contract is carried out in accordance with the Electronic Communications Act 2000 and the Electronic Identification and Trust Services for Electronic Transactions (Amendment etc.) (EU Exit) Regulations 2019 (SI 2019/89) (the UK eIDAS Regulation).